China military says it is providing medical training for Syria

 China has its own security concerns about violence in the region.

-China is worried that Uighurs, a mostly Muslim people from western China's Xinjiang region, have been fighting with militant groups in Syria and Iraq, having travelled there illegally via Southeast Asia and Turkey.
+China is worried that Uighurs, a mostly Muslim people from western China's Xinjiang region, have ended up in Syria and Iraq fighting for militant groups there, having traveled illegally via Southeast Asia and Turkey.